dzkb/cebula-bots/README.md

 ## Contributing

-To begin, create a new virtual environtment, for example using the [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) package.
+To begin, create a new virtual environment, for example using the [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) package.
 After that, install dependencies:

 ```bash
 $ pip install -r requirements.txt